The 12 Best Neighbourhoods in Melbourne, Australia

 Culture exists at the very heart of every city around the world.
 But, even so, Melbourne’s passion for what defines it – art, coffee, sport – is uniquely intoxicating.
 Few times in my life have I experienced such a place.

-Melbourne’s place upon the list of most liveable cities in the world is rightfully earned.
-A city defined by diversity, renowned for its multiculturalism, revered for its heart.
+Melbourne’s place on the list of most liveable cities in the world is rightfully earned.
+A city defined by diversity, renowned for its multiculturalism, and revered for its heart.

 Be present.
 Perhaps that is the essence of what it means to be in Melbourne.